varnishcache/varnish-cache/doc/sphinx/reference/varnishadm.rst

 =======

 The varnishadm utility and this manual page were written by Cecilie Fritzvold.
-Converted to reStructured and updated in 2010 by Per Buer.
+Converted to reStructuredText and updated in 2010 by Per Buer.

 COPYRIGHT